-At AiR we agree there is no controlling someone’s substance use, BUT we differ on a crucial point: a family member does have influence.
+At Allies in Recovery we agree there is no controlling someone’s substance use, BUT we differ on a crucial point: a family member does have influence.
 A family member is part of the immediate environment and can create the conditions that promote sobriety and recovery.

-So it follows that at AiR, we teach the family member a set of skills for better responding to a loved one’s behavior.
+So it follows that at Allies in Recovery, we teach the family member a set of skills for better responding to a loved one’s behavior.
 When they are using, you’re going to allow natural consequences, detach yourself, and remove rewards.
 When they aren’t using you’re going to reward that behavior.

 This set of principles applies to the present moment, and can also be applied to the larger decisions that hang over many families: housing, financial support, use of the car, help with the logistics of getting treatment.

 Our approach teaches that there are actions you can and should take while your loved one is still using.
 By doing so, you will help to unblock the situation, moving your loved one towards treatment and recovery.

-On this important point, AiR is different from Al-Anon.
+On this important point, Allies in Recovery is different from Al-Anon.
 However, the support you may gain from a group of people with a shared experience can be so very helpful.
-If you find Al-Anon helps, by all means seek out meetings BUT also learn the skills we teach at AiR.
+If you find Al-Anon helps, by all means seek out meetings BUT also learn the skills we teach at Allies in Recovery.

 Join our Member Site today to take full advantage of Allies in Recovery’s program, including 8 video modules, three blogs, and dialogue with experts in the fields of treatment and recovery.
 Learn more here.